laura-shehadi/laura-shehadi/README.md

 # 👩‍💻 Laura Shehadi

 Hi!
-I’m Laura — a Cognitive Science student at the University of Toronto, focusing on Computational Cognition with a minor in Data Science.
+I’m Laura, a Cognitive Science student at the University of Toronto, focusing on Computational Cognition with a minor in Data Science.
 I’m interested in how programming, AI, and data come together to help us understand how people think and interact with technology.

-This GitHub is a portfolio of my computer science projects, including creative tools, logic-based solvers, and data-driven work. **I’m continuously updating this page as I build new things — stay tuned 👀**
+This GitHub is a portfolio of my computer science projects, including creative tools, logic-based solvers, and data-driven work.
+**I’m continuously updating this page as I build new things — stay tuned 👀**

 ---